 Covering more than 70,000 hectares between the Spanish border to the north and the River Cávado to the south, this vast protected region is a tossing wilderness of imposing boulder-strewn granite peaks, translucent lakes, rivers brimming with trout, waterfalls, thick forests and rocky ridges rising to over 1,500 metres.
 It also shelters more than a hundred picture-postcard granite villages, few of which have changed much since the founding of Portugal in the 12th century.

-A paradise for botanists and bird-watchers, not to mention fell-walkers, the park shares around 80km of frontier with Spain and was originally established in the 1970s to protect the soil, water, flora, fauna and landscape of one of the most unspoilt ecosystems in southern Europe.
+A paradise for botanists and bird-watchers, not to mention fell-walkers, the park shares around 80 kilometres of frontier with Spain and was originally established in the 1970s to protect the soil, water, flora, fauna and landscape of one of the most unspoilt ecosystems in southern Europe.

-Peneda-Gerês National Park is a natural habitat for roe deer, wild boar, golden eagles, wolves and wild Luso-Galician horses gracefully grazing on the emerald-green slopes that cascade down to lush, deep-cut valleys abloom with Gerês iris and many other brightly-coloured indigenous plants.
+Peneda-Gerês National Park (indicated on the Google map below) is a natural habitat for roe deer, wild boar, golden eagles, wolves and wild Luso-Galician horses gracefully grazing on the emerald-green slopes that cascade down to lush, deep-cut valleys abloom with Gerês iris and many other brightly-coloured indigenous plants.

 The park receives up to 2,800mm of rainfall annually, the highest on mainland Portugal, allowing a profusion of plant species to flourish, whose origins range from the Mediterranean and subtropical regions to Euro-Siberian and Alpine zones.
 While the slightly drier, eastern side of the park lies in the Trás-os-Montes province, the rest (and majority) of it exists in the green Minho.